Department of Innovation & Technology

-OpenGrid is an enterprise geographical information system.
-Developed to support situational awareness, incident monitoring and responses, historical data retrieval, and real-time advanced analytics.
+Open Grid is a geographical information systems developed for residents to access public city data in a more intuitive manner.
+The application supports situational awareness, incident responses and monitoring, historical data retrieval, and real-time advanced analytics.

 OpenGrid was developed with the support of Bloomberg Philanthropies.

 User documentation is designed to assist end users with the use of OpenGrid product and services.
 Upon usage of documentation the user will gain appropriate knowledge and capabilities to navigate the system.
 The user will inherit an understanding of the system, its processes and have the foundation to execute queries for navigation.

 When the application is initially opened through a browser the login screen will appear (If authentication feature is activated).
 Prompting a cursor within the username textbox; the login button is initially disabled until both username and password has been entered.
 Once the user information has been provided and the login button has been selected, the user credentials will become validated against the system.

 Figure 1.
 OpenGrid Login Screen